Desert Heat 2023 Details

 Several times each day, we will hold flier safety briefings to review range safety measures in place.
 Failure to follow these procedures may result in expulsion from the launch.
 Be sure you attend at least one of these briefings.

 Finally, volunteers make this launch possible, so please see the registration desk if you do not know when your assigned role and time slot is.
 You can sign up for a volunteer role when you register.

 Flight Line Layout

-Registered fliers may proceed to Safety Inspection east of the Registration tables.
+Registered flyers may proceed to Safety Inspection east of the Registration tables.
 Once cleared to fly by Safety Inspection, proceed to Pad Assignment, at the flag pole near the Launch Control Officer.
 The Pad Assignment volunteers will assign your flight a bank and pad, and let you know when it's safe to proceed to the pad to load your rockets.
-Do not proceed past the Pad Assignment area until instructed to do so.
+Do not proceed past the Pad Assignment area until instructed to do so by the LCO.

-The range has 6 pad banks allowing simultaneous loading and flying of various banks.
-West banks (A and C) may fly while the East banks (B and D) load, and vice versa.
-High-power pads may load or fly while any other pads are flying or loading.
+The range has 7 pad banks allowing simultaneous loading and flying of different east/west halves of the range.
+West banks (A, C, and E) may fly while the East banks (B, D and F) load, and vice versa.

 Rockets with a combined total installed impulse of 40 Newton-seconds (F impulse) or higher must use rail pads.
-Exceptions may be approved for certain incompatible rocket designs, such as saucer rockets or other odd rocs.
+The RSO may approve exceptions for certain incompatible rocket designs, such as saucer rockets or other odd rocs.
 SARA provides mini, micro, 1010, and 1515 rails.
-Approved personal pads may be permitted--please ask.
+Approved personal pads may be permitted subject to coordination with the RSO and LCO--please ask.
 The table below shows what size/length pads will be available.

 SARA cannot support personal launch controllers; only the SARA launch controllers will be used at this launch.